Computing Graph Edit Distance with Algorithms on Quantum Devices: Numerical Results

 We measure the \emph{time to solution} (TTS) as

 for both D-Wave 2000 and D-Wave Advantage.
 It measures how much time in seconds is required on a quantum annealer to find a high quality solution.
+In the literature you can find also different definitions of TTS (\cite{ttsdef1, ttsdef2}), all representing the same concept.
 The results are shown in Table~\ref{tab:tts}.
 Our experiments show that having the shortest annealing time with a large number of runs gives the best tradeoff in terms of TTS.
 For $n=9$ vertices no experiment found any high quality solution thus was not possible to estimate such probability.